SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 ### What is a Portal?

-A portal is a dedicated section within the Research Catalogue that allows institutions to organize, display, and share their research outputs and projects.
-A portal is autonomous: it is the portal institution that decides which research is visible in it.
-The policies for format, reviewing and publication are also decided by the portal.
+A portal allows institutions to have their own dedicated section within the Research Catalogue.
+A portal allows institutions to organize, display, and share their research outputs and projects.
+An important property of a portal is that it is autonomous, it is the portal institution that decides which research it wants to make visible in it, not SAR.
+Institutions may use the portal's reviewing functionality to conduct their own review procedure for publications.
+The policies for format, reviewing and publication are decided by the portal.

-The contents of a portal is build from the expositions written by its users.
-Expositions can either be submitted to the portal and made visible through publication, or directly linked to the portal.
-On a technical level, it is the portal admin that moderates which expositions are visible through the portal, however, the choice of what to include is dependent on the publication policy of the institution.
+The contents of a portal is build from the expositions that are published in the portal or connected to it.
+The portal admin is the user that can control which expositions are part of the portal.

 ### Purpose of a Portal

-* Showcase research: either by publishing as journal or provide a platform to highlight the research projects of an institution’s faculty, researchers, and students to the external visitors.
+* Showcase research externally: either by publishing as journal or provide a platform to highlight the research projects of an institution’s faculty, researchers, and students to the external visitors.

-* Increase internal visibility: by making research outputs publicly accessible, the portal helps increase the visibility of the institution's research efforts.
+* Increase internal visibility: by making research outputs accessible within the portal, the portal helps increase the visibility of the institution's research efforts to its members.

-* Facilitate collaboration: it enables collaboration among researchers by providing a space to share findings and methodologies with peers worldwide.

 * Preserve Research: the portal serves as a digital archive that preserves the institution’s research outputs for future reference and use.

 For more information on portal partnership and its benefits:
 <https://societyforartisticresearch.org/rc/portal-partnership/>.

 ### Portal pages

-The portals and their content can be accessed through the front page of the RC, in three categories:
+The portals can be accessed through the front page of the RC, in three categories:

 * [Institutional portals](https://www.researchcatalogue.net/portal/institutions)
 * [Journals](https://www.researchcatalogue.net/portal/journals)